 We should therefore aim to fix the fissure, rather then constipation.
 Wheatgrass extract can help you achieve this.

 Signs and symptoms of anal fissure

 - Pain, which can be severe, during and after bowel movements

-- Bright red blood in the stool (blood on the toilet paper)
+- Bright red blood in the stool (or on the toilet paper)

-- Constipation – due to pain causing avoidance of passing stool
+- Constipation – caused by pain when passing stool

 - Anal itchiness, burning